Centerpin Fishing From A Guides Perspective

 The long Centerpin rods act like a giant shock absorber so that we can use lighter leaders on big fish that might be line shy.
 The long rods also protect the leader on hook sets.
 Not to mention these long Centerpin rods are fun to fish with.

 But not all centerpin rods are equal with some being better much better than others.
 You also want a Centerpin rod that suites the rivers that you fish.

-I have an entire page dedicated to Centerpin Rods which is where I cover things like:
+I have an entire page on Centerpin rods called 7 Best Centerpin Rods Of 2021 which is where I cover things like:

 - Centerpin rod length